Nebula-Block-Data/nebulablock-mcp-server/README.md

 # NebulaBlock API MCP

-This project serves as a Model Context Protocol (MCP) server for the NebulaBlock API (`https://api.nebulablock.com`).
-It demonstrates how to integrate with the `fastmcp` library to expose NebulaBlock API functionalities as tools, enabling seamless interaction within an MCP-compatible environment.
+This repository hosts the official NebulaBlock API Model Context Protocol (MCP) server.
+This server integrates with the `fastmcp` library to expose the full range of NebulaBlock API functionalities as accessible tools, enabling seamless and efficient interaction within any MCP-compatible environment.

 ## Project Structure